Deathlok: Project: Deathlok

-Wolverine's rogue ops team joins an alternate future Deathlok-Prime – now free from its homicidal human host's brain – to face down invaders from a different possible future where X-Force, and all other superheroes, have been turned into "Deathloks" controlled by worldly authorities with popular support, which produces a crime-free utopia for everyone else.
-Deathlok appeared later as a guest speaker for one of the Jean Grey School for Higher Learning's classes.
-Deathlok revealed the potential futures of the students present and the probabilities of them occurring.
-Notably, Deathlok refused to comment on Genesis' future, revealing to him in private that only he can choose his fate.

 Death Locket

-In the Avengers Arena series as part of the Marvel NOW! event, a female teenage version of Deathlok dubbed Death Locket is introduced.
+In the Avengers Arena series, part of the Marvel NOW! event, a female teenage version of Deathlok dubbed Death Locket is introduced.
 She is revealed to be Rebecca Ryker, the daughter of Harlan Ryker.
 After being maimed in an explosion that killed her mother and brother, Rebecca was rebuilt using the Deathlok technology that her father developed.
 Arcade later kidnaps her alongside the students of the Avengers Academy and Braddock Academy and forces them to fight other teenage superhumans in his latest version of Murderworld.